apuaaChen/EVT_AE/README.md

-# Anonymize Release of EVT
+# Artifact Evaluation of EVT ASPLOS'24

 This repo is the EVT compiler
 targeting single-GPU & distributed training & inference of Deep Learning Models.